augern/litest/README.md

 ## Assertions

-There are multiple types of assertions, separated into two groups: *weak* and *strong* assertions.
+There are multiple types of *assertions*, separated into two groups: *weak* and *strong* assertions.
 Weak assertions may fail and the test will still continue.
 Contrary, if a strong assertion fails, the test will be aborted.

+There are also *pseudo-assertions* which share the syntax and behaviour of assertions but have a statically determined outcome.
+These can be useful for complex tests where the standard assertions aren't expressive enough.

 ### Weak Assertions